Pranasaur/Pranasaur/README.md

-- 👋 Hi, I’m @Pranasaur (AKA BOSS MAN STANLAND)
+- 👋 Hi, I’m @Pranasaur, working on learning HTML.
+Based in Singapore
-- 👀 I’m interested in getting advice from you bananas
+- 👀 I want to make websites that can be fun and informative.
-- 🌱 I’m currently learning some coding stuff
+- 🌱 I've taken coding classes since 2020.
-- 💞️ I’m looking to collaborate on things
-- 📫 How to reach me is something you shouldn't know.
-Got it.
+- 💞️ Not collaborating just yet.
+Maybe another time
+- 📫 Reaching me isn't available yet.
+Maybe one day
+-

 <!---
 Pranasaur/Pranasaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.